thrackle-io/rules-engine/docs/contributorGuides/PR_CHECKLIST.md

 # Pull Request Checklist

-This document provides steps all developers must follow prior to submission of a Pull Request(PR) for the Rules Engine.
+This document provides steps all developers must follow prior to submission of a Pull Request(PR) for the Forte Rules Engine.
 By strictly following these steps, it streamlines the PR process, improves code quality, and reduces changes of bug introduction.

 ## Code Quality